BBC Three: Return to linear television

+On 8 September 2022, BBC Three, Four, and one of the BBC Red Button channels were suspended due to the death of Elizabeth II, in order to preserve bandwidth for the broadcast of news coverage and tribute programming on BBC One and Two.

 BBC Three HD

 A high-definition version of BBC Three launched on 10 December 2013 along with high-definition versions of BBC Four, BBC News, CBBC and CBeebies.

-Closed in 2016, BBC Three HD was relaunched in 2022 to coincide with the channel’s return to linear television.
-However, since the channel’s closure and eventual re-launch, its bandwidth had been reallocated in Scotland (to BBC Scotland HD) and Wales (to a HD simulcast of S4C).
+Closed in 2016, BBC Three HD was relaunched in 2022 to coincide with the channel's return to linear television.
+However, since the channel's closure and eventual re-launch, its bandwidth had been reallocated in Scotland (to BBC Scotland HD) and Wales (to an HD simulcast of S4C).
 As a result, BBC Three HD is only available on Freeview in England and Northern Ireland.
 The SD variant is freely available in all regions and BBC Three HD is universally available on Sky, Freesat, cable and online via BBC iPlayer.